muzhancun/CausalEnvGeneration/docs/source/simulator/index.md

 ## Using Callbacks

-Callbacks can be used to customize the environment.
+Callbacks can be used to customize the environment in a flexible way.
+We provide several built-in callbacks, and users can also implement their own callbacks.

 Here is some examples of how to use callbacks:

 ```{note}
 All the callbacks are optional, and you can use them in any combination.